 Serve a Text Generator with Request Batching#

-• How to implement and deploy a Ray Serve deployment that accepts batches.
+• Implement a Ray Serve deployment that handles batched requests

-For offline batch inference with large datasets, see batch inference with Ray Data.
+This tutorial focuses on online serving with batching.
+For offline batch processing of large datasets, see batch inference with Ray Data.

 Define the Deployment#